 - Pumpkin seed butter: important sticky ingredient, but also adds lots of healthy fats and extra plant protein.

-- Maple syrup: acts as a binder, but also sweetens the bars in a healthy way.
+- Maple syrup: acts as a binder, but also sweetens the bars in a healthier way.

 - Vanilla extract: brings amazing flavor in these bars.

-- Rolled oats: bulk ingredient, adds lots of fiber to the bars plus a nice chewy texture.
+- Rolled oats: bulk ingredient for this recipe, adds lots of fiber to the bars plus a nice chewy texture.

 - Pumpkin seeds: they add a crunch and extra nutrition.